Treblle/community/articles/mastering_async_await_in_js.md

 }
 ```

-It's generally recommended to avoid deeply nested `try...catch` statements.
-Aim to be as DRY (Don't Repeat Yourself) as possible.
-Nested `try...catch` statements can be hard to follow and read.
-Here's one way to achieve DRY principles: create a `tryCatch` function that accepts a function, its arguments, and returns either the error or the resolved value.
-This allows for cleaner error handling.
+Avoid nested try catch statements, try to be as DRY (Don't Repeat Yourself) as possible.
+Nesting `try...catch` statements complicates the code.
+So one way to be DRY is to create a `try...catch` function which accepts a function, its arguments, and returns either the error or the resolved value.
+This is one way to handle the error in a cleaner and simplified manner.

 ```js
 const tryCatch = async (cb, ...args) => {
 	try {
 		let data = await cb(...args);

 		return [null, data];
 	} catch (error) {
 		return [error];